History of Bulgaria (1990–present): The Quadruple coalition (2021–2022)

-The rotation government/The (No)coalition (2023-2024)
+The rotation government/The (No)coalition (2023–2024)

-In April 2023, because of the political deadlock, Bulgaria held its fifth parliamentary election since April 2023.
+In April 2023, because of the political deadlock, Bulgaria held its fifth parliamentary election since February 2021.
 GERB was the biggest, winning 69 seats.
 The bloc led by We Continue the Change won 64 seats in the 240-seat parliament.
 In June 2023, Prime Minister Nikolai Denkov formed a new coalition between We Continue the Change and GERB.
 According to the coalition agreement, Denkov will lead the government for the first nine months.
 He will be succeeded by former European Commissioner, Mariya Gabriel, of the GERB party.
 She will take over as prime minister after nine months.

-The second Triple coalition (2025-)
+The second Triple coalition (2025–2026)

 The government of Rosen Zhelyazkov was elected of 16 January 2025 from the majority of GERB, BSP and There Is Such A People (ITN) with the help of APS.
 As Bulgaria begins to replace their currency, lev with the euro, starting in 2026, protests were organized in June 2025 against the government's decision and demanded a referendum on the issue.

+The cabinet of Rumen Radev (2026-)

+In January 2026 Bulgaria's president Rumen Radev resigned from the mostly ceremonial role of presidency before the snap election.
+On 8 May 2026, Rumen Radev was sworn in as Bulgaria's prime minister after a landslide victory of his party, Progressive Bulgaria, in the April general election.